Yiming1220/Effect-of-Different-Forms-of-Capital-Assistance-on-the-Performance-of-Microenterprises/README.md

-Statement of LLM Usage: Part of the code and analysis were completed with the help of ChatGPT.
+# Statement of LLM Usage

+Part of the code and analysis were completed with the help of ChatGPT.
 ChatGPT also provided some hints and explanations of our research as references.
 The entire chat history is available in:

-Overview
+# Overview

 This repo is created by   , which contains the data, code for processing data and final output of our research.
 Based on the research paper written by Crépon et al(2022), we tried to replicate some of parts of their research based on the original data they used.

-File Structure
+# File Structure

 The repo is structured as the following: